Skip to main content

 Move: Movement has proven benefits for our mental health, from reducing feelings of anxiety to increasing resilience.

-Hone Your Habit Challenge – Prizes to be won!
+Step to the Top Challenge – Prizes to be won!

-Creating healthy wellness habits can help you improve and sustain good mental health!
-Laurier's Sun Life Centre for Healthy Communities is hosting an exciting challenge, to help you set, and stick to, a healthy habit that is tailored just for you!
+Sun Life Centre for Healthy Communities is hosting an exciting challenge, to help you set, and stick to, a healthy physical fitness challenge tailored just for you!
 We will be using an app called MoveSpring, connected to your wearable device or smartphone, to track your activity.
-Sign up any time during Thrive Week, participate for at least 20 days, and you’ll be entered to win some awesome prizes!
+Sign up any time during Thrive Week, participate for as many days as you can between March 4th and 31st, and you’ll be entered to win some awesome prizes!

 How to participate: